-But did you know that Square offers payroll services, as well?
-Square Payroll integrates with Square POS systems to pay both contractors and employees.
+Square Payroll integrates with the Square POS system to pay both contractors and employees.
 That’s the main idea—but, of course, there’s much more to it than those basics.

 To help you wrap your head around the details, we’ve compiled a Square Payroll review on all the information you need to decide whether or not it’s the right software for your business.

-Let’s dive into this comprehensive Square Payroll review so that you can learn all of the details on this payroll option.
+Let’s dive into this comprehensive review so that you can learn all of the details on this payroll option.

 First, you likely want to know what exactly Square Payroll can do for your business.
 You’ve probably gathered that it will help you pay your business’s team, as payroll software tends to do.
 But what will make it stand out from the crowd of payroll service options?

 Beyond just making sure your team gets paid on time and in full, Square Payroll offers up some differentiating features that make it a top contender to be any small business’s go-to payroll solution.

 So, let’s dive into the details on all of the features: